List of Magic: The Gathering keywords: Multikicker

 Multikicker is a variant of the kicker keyword, written Multikicker (cost), where the cost can be paid any number of times when the card is played, as opposed to the limit of one as defined in the original kicker ability.
 Cards with multikicker have an ability that references the number of times the card was "kicked".
 Multikicker appears in the Worldwake set.

 Mutate

-If the player casts a spell for its mutate cost, they put it over or under a non-Human creature they owns.
+If the player casts a spell for its mutate cost, they put it over or under a non-Human creature they own.
 The creature mutates into the creature on top plus all abilities from under it.

 Ninjutsu

 This ability is written Ninjutsu (cost).
 If a player has a Ninja in hand and controls an attacking creature the opponent has declined to block, they may pay its ninjutsu cost, return the unblocked creature to their hand, and put the Ninja onto the battlefield tapped and attacking.
-Ninjutsu appears only in Betrayers of Kamigawa and only on Ninja creatures.
+Ninjutsu appears in Betrayers of Kamigawa and Kamigawa: Neon Dynastyand only on Ninja creatures.